 A Primescan, Primemill, SpeedFire oven (zirconia), and Programat oven (e.max/hybrid ceramics) will set you back well over $160,000.
 For the very busy same-day dentistry practice, you should be able to pay off the equipment and earn a return on your investment.
 Obviously, this would mean your practice has a long track-record of successful CAD/CAM implementation.
 But what about those new to same day dentistry?
 In my opinion, an investment of this magnitude would require a near certain expectation that things will go well.
 Unfortunately, in my business I meet a lot of people who find themselves in situations where things didn’t go as planned.
 These people become my clients.

-My suggestion: start off with a used system.
+There is another way to break into same-day CAD/CAM dentistry.
+Rather than expose your practice to potentially huge losses, I recommend you start off with a good used CEREC system.
 A used CEREC may not have all the bells and whistles of the latest and greatest, but it will function largely the same and yield nearly identical results at 25%-50% of the cost.
 Once you get your feet wet, optimize your CEREC workflow, and build your competency working with CEREC, then take the next step.
 By that time you should have paid back your modest initial investment, earned while you learned, and can take advantage of used Primescans and Primemills that will surely be available on the used market down the road.

 For those that don’t need convincing to buy used and are looking to take advantage of the Primemill’s affect on the secondary market, stay tuned.
 As of yet, we have not seen an influx of mills hit the market like we saw with Omnicams last year during the Primescan release.
 Many factors will come into play such as Dentsply Sirona’s trade-in offer, the Primemill’s higher price point, and the number of CEREC owners who’ve made enough progress on their loans to make an upgrade financially feasible.
 Keep in mind that when the Primescan was released, the Omnicam had been on the market for 7 years.
 In contrast, CEREC’s MC X and MC XL dry mills have only been on the market for 4 years.
 So this time around I’m not expecting to see the same impact on the secondary market from the Primemill like we did with the Primescan a year ago.
 One thing is certain though, the future of CAD/CAM dentistry is primed for success.